-Serving: Central, Eastern South Dakota and the Rapid City area, and Northwestern Iowa
+Serving: North Dakota, South Dakota's Central and Eastern region and the Rapid City area, and Northwestern Iowa

 Enrollment in this plan is limited.
 You must live or work in our Geographic service area to enroll.
-See pages 7-8 for requirements.
+See page 13 for requirements.